datainfrahq/dsoi-spec/README.md

 # Distributed Systems Operator Interface
 -----------------------------------------------------------------------------------------------
+### Project status: WIP

+The project is currently WIP.

 - The Distributed system operator interface (DSOI) is a specification which focuses on building kubernetes operator's for distributed system's specifically big data systems like apache druid, apache pinot, presto.